-The Eye board also has multiple secondary supplies, and test points along the top edge where they can be probed.
+The Eye board also has multiple secondary supplies.
 The Power-up Diagnostics measure these, so they are not included in this procedure.
 Note that some of these supplies are only active in either SD or HD mode, so it is normal for some of them to not be present in some operating modes.

-Front Panel Button Troubleshooting Perform this test if the power supplies are good, but none of the buttons are lit or respond to presses.
+Front Panel Button Troubleshooting

+Perform this test if the power supplies are good, but none of the buttons are lit or respond to presses.

 - 1. Cycle the power to the unit.
-Immediately after power on, three buttons (GAIN, SWEEP, and MAG) should be lit continuously and the other buttons should be lit one at a time in a walking pattern. - 2.
-If the buttons are not lit, check the 10 pin cable from the keypad to the main board J21.
+Immediately after power on, the buttons should be lit one at a time in a walking pattern. - 2.
+If the buttons are not lit, check the 10 pin cable from the keypad to the main board J7.
 If the cable is connected and good then replace the front panel assembly.

+Display Troubleshooting

-LCD Troubleshooting Perform this test if there is no display on the LCD, but the power supplies test as nominal.
-1. Connect an external XGA monitor to the "Display" output on the rear of the instrument.
-2. Cycle the power and watch the external monitor.
+Perform this test if there is no display on the external monitor, but the power supplies test as nominal.

+- 1. Connect an external XGA monitor to the DVI Primary output on the rear of the instrument. - 2.
+Cycle the power and watch the external monitor.
 If the monitor does not display the boot up messages and normal operational screen, replace the main board.

-3. If the external monitor does show the nominal screen, check the gray ribbon cable from the internal display to J17 on the main board.
-This carries the XGA data to the display.
-4. If the gray ribbon cable is OK, check to see if the backlight is on.
-Look into the vent holes along the left side of the bezel while you cycle the power.
-You should see the backlight come on when power is reapplied.
-It may help to be in a low light area to see the backlight.
-5. If the backlight is on, replace the front panel assembly.
-6. If the backlight is not on, check the backlight power cable from the backlight inverter (on the rear of the display assembly) to the main board J18.
-Also check connector J18 itself for any solder issues.
-7. If the backlight is still bad, replace the front panel assembly - although there is still a small chance the problem is in the main board.
-Audio Power-Up Diagnostic Failure It is sometimes difficult to isolate the root cause of audio problems.
+Audio Power-Up Diagnostic Failure

+It is sometimes difficult to isolate the root cause of audio problems.
 Most audio problems are due to faults on the audio board, but the audio board communicates with the main board, so in some cases the problem may be there as well.

 Audio Power-up Diagnostic Detailed Information.
-The Power-up Diagnostic does the following: Reads all of the AES decoder internal registers and verifies that what is read is correct Reads all of the D/A internal registers and verifies that what was read is correc Performs an active-bit test on the A/D output clocks Checks the serial EEPROM to see which of the analog inputs have been calibrated Tests the Audio DSP/FPGA interface The main CPU detects if the DSP heartbeat fails.
+The Power-up Diagnostic does the following:

+- Reads all of the AES decoder internal registers and verifies that what is read is correct - Reads all of the D/A internal registers and verifies that what was read is correct - Performs an active-bit test on the A/D output clocks - Checks the serial EEPROM to see which of the analog inputs have been calibrated - Tests the Audio DSP/FPGA interface - The main CPU detects if the DSP heartbeat fails.
 This condition will be shown in the diagnostic log